SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Prices range from $15 to $40 with the lobster and steak dishes being the priciest.

-It's on one my favorite places to eat when I visit this district.
+The Buena Vista is one my go-to places to eat when I visit Fisherman's Wharf.

-A popular traditional fish and chip vendor, The Codmother is a catering truck occupying a permanent spot in Fisherman’s Wharf and is highly regarded for excellent seafood at sensible prices when dining in San Francisco.
+A popular traditional fish n' chip vendor, The Codmother is a catering truck occupying a permanent spot in Fisherman’s Wharf, highly regarded for excellent seafood at sensible prices.

-With just a few picnic tables you may find it hard to get a seat at busy times, but don’t let that put you off as the delicious food is well worth it.
+With just a few picnic tables for seating, you may find it hard to get a seat at busy times, but don’t let that put you off, as the delicious food is well worth it.

 Surisan Outdoors

-The Korean-themed menu at Surisan, a friendly and lively restaurant popular with San Francisco locals as well as visitors, offers a wide choice of noodle dishes at sensible prices.
+The Korean-themed menu at Surisan, a friendly and lively restaurant popular with San Francisco locals as well as visitors, offers a wide selection of noodle dishes at sensible prices.

-Highly recommended are the Korean BBQ sets - $49 for a meal for two - and the fried chicken dishes, or go American with one of their choice of burgers.
+I highly recommend the Korean BBQ sets (at $49 for a meal for two), the fried chicken dishes, and their American burgers.

-A permanent spacious outdoor patio is ideal for enjoying a meal in the sun.
+On a sunny day in SF, their spacious permanent outdoor patio is ideal for enjoying a meal outdoors.

 Outdoor Patio at San Francisco Brewing Company

-Located within the courtyard of Ghirardelli Square, San Francisco Brewing Company is a great choice for outdoor dining.
+Located within the courtyard of Ghirardelli Square, San Francisco Brewing Company is another great choice for outdoor dining in Fisherman's Wharf.

 Sample delightful beers brewed on-site in this wonderful outdoor patio setting, and choose from a sensibly priced menu that includes local specialties such as clam chowder, a wide choice of burgers, pizzas, and classic fish and chips.